jonathanbgn/jonathanbgn.github.io/_posts/2020-10-31-emotion-recognition-transfer-learning-wav2vec.md

 ## Conclusion

 Our research clearly shows the potential of transfer learning for emotion recognition.
 The re-use of unsupervised representation allows for accurate models even when training data is scarce.
 Still, enough labeled data will be needed to reach optimal performance and mitigate risk in sensitive applications such as mental health. **Data diversity** is especially important to allow models to work for any person speaking, **no matter the language, dialect, accent, gender, or age**.
-This is why WonderTech decided to build [EmotionNet](https://emotionnet.org), the world's largest emotion dataset.

 The research in transfer learning and self-supervised learning for speech applications is also moving fast.
 Since the original version of wav2vec, Facebook has been releasing two subsequent iterations of the model: [vq-wav2vec](https://research.fb.com/publications/vq-wav2vec-self-supervised-learning-of-discrete-speech-representations/) and [wav2vec 2.0](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/), the latter inspired by the masked language modeling objective function of BERT.

-For more details about our methodology and model, you can go [here](https://www.preprints.org/manuscript/202008.0645/v1) to read our full research paper.